prestodb/presto-yarn/README.md

 18. If you want to add any additional Custom properties, use Custom property section.
 Additional properties supported as of now are ``site.global.plugin``, ``site.global.additional_config_properties`` and ``site.global.additional_node_properties``.
 See [section](#packageconfig) above for requirements and format of these properties.

 19. Click Finish.
-This will basically do the equivalent of ```package  --install``` and ```create``` you do via the bin/slider script.
+This will basically do the equivalent of ```package  --install``` and ```create``` you do for [manual](#manual) installation.
 Once successfully deployed, you will see the Yarn application started for Presto.
-You can click on app launched, and then if monitor the status either from Slider view or you can click on the Quick Links which should take you to the YARN WebUI.
+You can click on app launched, and then monitor the status either from Slider view or you can click on the ``Quick Links`` which should take you to the YARN WebUI.
 If your application is successfully run, it should continuously be available in the YARN resource manager as a "RUNNING" application.

 20. If the job fails, please be sure to check the job history’s logs along with the logs on the node’s disk.
 Refer this [section](#debugging) for more details.